God wants us to understand the soul.*

 Why does God want us to understand the soul?
 It is because our souls determine our future.
 We suffer or have joy depending on what surrounds our eternal soul.

-The soul is an individualized ethereal positive energy source from God that enters our borrowed bodies at conception or shortly after; and it leaves our lifeless bodies at death to return to Heaven (see figure 1-3).
+The soul is an individualized ethereal energy source that enters our borrowed bodies at conception or shortly after; and it leaves our lifeless bodies at death to return to Heaven (see figure 1-3).

-These negative energies that surround the soul manifests into sufferings, temptations and inconveniences that come back to us as fate on this earth (see figure 1-6).
-The biblical proverb, “We reap what we sow” would appear to be true; and in the Ofudesaki, the phrase “Mune no uchi yori” (from what comes from the innermost heart) is repeated throughout the book.
-But before we become discouraged from this ominous fate, let us further explain these inconveniences delivered by the soul.
+These negative energies that surround our souls manifest into sufferings, temptations and inconveniences that come back to us as fate on this earth (see figure 1-7).
+The biblical proverb, “We reap what we sow” would appear to be true; and in the Ofudesaki, the phrase “Mune no uchi yori” (from what comes forth from the innermost heart) is repeated throughout scripture.
+One of the many functions of the soul appears to be retribution.
+But before we become discouraged from what appears as ominous fates, let us further explain these inconveniences delivered by our souls.

 For many people, the purification of the mind will be a long process, dependent on the amount of negative energy they have accumulated around their soul (Ofudesaki 1-47), which is also equivalent to the amount of evil thoughts in their mind.
 These sufferings that the negative energies manifest will test their resolve of not taking action on their evil thoughts.
 But if they continue to control their evil thoughts by not acting on them, the production of evil thoughts and negative energies will be eliminated.
 There is a saying that from knots (sufferings), buds (opportunities to remove evil thoughts) will sprout if we understand the soul.

 It is this soul/heart that will continue for eternity, inhabiting sometimes imperfect bodies, and sometimes producing unimaginable sufferings; but it is the soul that brings upon these conditions by releasing these negative energies surrounding it.
-Tenrikyo explains how to remove these negative energies surrounding the soul, so we can uncover the pure heart/soul and live the “Joyous life”.
+God wants us to return to the pure soul, which will bring upon true joy.
 The following verse summarizes the path of the soul/heart.

 OUR BELIEFS FROM A RELIGIOUS PERSPECTIVE: